Tracy's story. 'I’d like to try and change people’s perceptions of homelessness.'

 26.10.2018 2192 XX

 “I was in a rental property for fourteen years.
 The landlord decided out of the blue that he was selling it.
-I’d been there for years and I assumed he would have to give me the proper notice, but he didn’t.
 There was no formal eviction notice.
 After fourteen years, I was given two weeks to move out.
-Previously we'd always had a good relationship.
-There was never a problem with him before.
-Then he started to harass me.
-They were banging on the doors, banging the windows.
-Shouting at me to leave.
+Previously we'd always had a good relationship, then he started to harass me.
+When I left it was awful.
+The locks were changed and the door closed behind me for good.
+Saying goodbye to all my neighbours, I couldn’t believe it was happening.
+I just felt lost.

-When I arrived, I was crying at reception, but the ladies there were nice and said they would look after me.
-It was a strange place.
-Sometimes it was quiet, other times it was chaos.
-Eighty-two rooms.
-Four floors.
-I had my own room.
-A laundrette on each landing and communal kitchen.
-Six rooms on each landing.
-I was lucky though.
-The six of us on our landing became firm friends.
-We’d cook each other meals and look out for each other.
-There were only ladies on my floor, plus one couple.
 When I was in the hotel and the hostel one of the hardest things was not being able to see my grandchildren properly.
-It had a knock on effect with my daughter and her job because I couldn’t help with the babysitting like I used to.
+It had a knock-on effect with my daughter and her job because I couldn’t help with the babysitting like I used to.
 They weren't allowed to stay with me in the hostel.
 My grandkids didn’t like it of course.
 They would say things like, ‘Does Nanny not love me anymore?.’
 My mum was embarrassed.
-She didn’t want me telling anybody.
 She only had a one bed flat herself.
 She’d check I wasn’t sleeping on the streets of course, but it’s especially hard for her generation to get their heads around.
 To her homeless people were drug addicts and criminals and I was now one of them.
 Now she’s a bit more understanding about homelessness.

 By sharing stories we can change attitudes and build a movement for permanent, positive change.
 Stand against homelessness and help us end it for good.